Module 5: Sub-Agents and Skills

 It instructs Claude to use live Excel formulas instead of hardcoded values, specifies a standard workflow (create, format, save, recalculate, verify), and includes financial modeling standards.

-The /skill-creator skill is a guide for building your own skills.
+The class installer also installs /skill-creator — a guide created by Anthropic for building your own skills.

 • Generates the skill definition file